tiagonbotelho/vimrc/README.md

   [Gist](https://github.com/mattn/gist-vim):
 A very simple and useful way to make Gists! just Simply type :Gist and it will generate a Gist for you see docs on how to configure it

+##Mappings

+I turn left and right arrows off since i don't have any use to them.

+Up and Down arrow on the other hand:

+    no <up> ddkP
+    no <down> ddp
+These mappings make it possible to move the current line text through the file

+(I will be adding new mappings as e explore vim more and more)